Eric51238/FFmpeg-GUI-Album-Art-and-Music/README.md

 # FFmpeg-GUI-Album-Art-and-Music
-A simple GUI to run a command of FFmpeg which allows you to create simple video with a single image and music without quality loss you can change every part of the command because all textboxes are manually editable
+A simple GUI to run a command of FFmpeg which allows you to create simple video with a single image and music without quality loss, you can change every part of the command because all textboxes are manually editable

 I must mention that I don't know how to program and I don't know how to use ffmpeg